Ann Arbor–Detroit Regional Rail

-Ann Arbor–Detroit Regional Rail (also known as MiTrain and formerly known as SEMCOG Commuter Rail) is a planned regional rail link along the Michigan Line between the cities of Ann Arbor and Detroit, Michigan, a total length of 39.72 mi.
+Ann Arbor–Detroit Regional Rail (also known as MiTrain and formerly known as SEMCOG Commuter Rail) is a proposed commuter rail service along the Michigan Line between the cities of Ann Arbor and Detroit, Michigan, a total length of 39.72 mi.
 The project would connect with a proposed Detroit bus rapid transit service and the QLine streetcar.

 History

 Detroit previously had commuter rail service.
 Until 1983, SEMTA operated Grand Trunk Western Railroad's former service between downtown Detroit, and Pontiac, Michigan.
 Amtrak continued Penn Central Detroit–Ann Arbor commuter service as the Michigan Executive until 1984.

 In May 2009 SEMCOG commissioned a $200,000 study to determine whether commuter trains could operate along the same corridor as Amtrak intercity passenger trains and freight trains.
 As of November 2012 limited service for special events in Detroit was scheduled to begin in early 2013, while regular commuter service was scheduled for 2014, after further track upgrades are completed.
 However, As of October 2013 no operating funds had been identified and service was at least two years out.

 From November 12 to 14, 2012, testing of the railcar fleet by an Amtrak GE Dash 8-32BWH locomotive took place between Pontiac and Jackson; while service will only initially operate between Ann Arbor and Detroit, testing the fleet on additional trackage eases the process required for future expansion to Jackson and Pontiac.
 The locomotives have not yet been tested.

 The plan was folded into the RTA's master plan in May 2016.
 The service was estimated to cost $11-$19 million to operate annually, and $130 million in capital costs to start.
 At that time, it was thought that service could begin in 2022.

-However as of November 2022, there has not been any updates on the project, and it is unknown if it was canceled or is still happening.
+However as of March 2025, there have not been any updates on the project, and it is unknown if it was canceled or is still happening.